1.1 — Statements and the structure of a program

 In future chapters, we’ll revisit the majority of these topics and explore them in more detail.
 We’ll also introduce new concepts that build on top of these.

 In order to keep the lesson lengths manageable, topics may be split over several subsequent lessons.
-If you feel like some important concept isn’t covered in a lesson, it’s possible that it’s covered in the next lesson.
+If you feel like some important concept isn’t covered in a lesson, or you have a question that isn’t answered in the current lesson, it’s possible that it’s covered in the next lesson.

 Statements